Candler School of Theology

-Mission Statement
+Mission statement

 Candler School of Theology is grounded in the Christian faith and shaped by the Wesleyan tradition of evangelical piety, ecumenical openness, and social concern.
 Its mission as a university-based school of theology is to educate—through scholarship, teaching, and service—faithful and creative leaders for the church's ministries throughout the world.

 History

 In March 1914, the Methodist Episcopal Church, South (MECS) and Vanderbilt University, a flagship institution of higher education for the church, severed ties.
 MECS appointed an Educational Commission to establish a university in the Southeast that would be a place where pastors-in-training at Vanderbilt could continue their education by the fall.

 Asa Candler, founder of The Coca-Cola Company and brother of commission chair Warren Candler, promised one million dollars for the endowment of the southeastern university.
 The commission voted unanimously to locate it in Atlanta.

 Emory College in Oxford, Georgia, agreed to become the undergraduate division of the university and the university was given the name Emory University in recognition of the college's history.

 In September 1914, the theology school began instruction at Wesley Memorial Church, moving to the Druid Hills campus in 1916.
-In 1915, the Emory University trustees voted to name the theology school Candler, though the meeting minutes don’t indicate definitively whether the name is in honor of Warren or Asa Candler.
+In 1915, the Emory University trustees voted to name the theology school Candler, though the meeting minutes don't indicate definitively whether the name is in honor of Warren or Asa Candler.

 In 1922, Candler faculty elected to offer admission to female students, despite the fact that the Methodist Episcopal Church, South did not offer a path to ordination for women.
-It wasn’t until 1938 that Mary Vaughn Johnson became the first woman to be awarded Emory's bachelor of divinity degree.
+It was not until 1938 that Mary Vaughn Johnson became the first woman to be awarded Emory's bachelor of divinity degree.

-The United States’ involvement in World War II decreased enrollment at Candler, and focused the school's training of remaining students for military chaplaincy, a vocation that half of the graduating class of 1943 pursued.
+The United States' involvement in World War II decreased enrollment at Candler, and focused the school's training of remaining students for military chaplaincy, a vocation that half of the graduating class of 1943 pursued.
 Kiyoshi Tanimoto, a 1940 graduate of Candler, was serving a Methodist church in Hiroshima when the atomic bomb is dropped.
 Tanimoto later devoted his life to helping the survivors and speaking out for nuclear disarmament.

 Despite the U.S. Supreme Court's Brown v.
 Board of Education decision in 1954, Georgia resisted attempts at racial integration.
-In 1957, 80 white religious leaders signed what became known as the “Ministers’ Manifesto” calling for an end to segregation in the city's schools.
+In 1957, 80 white religious leaders signed what became known as the "Ministers' Manifesto" calling for an end to segregation in the city's schools.
 A year later, Atlanta newspapers published another open letter from Emory faculty and administrators reiterating the need to integrate the public schools; nearly the entire theology faculty signed the letter.
 In 1965, Candler's first black student, Otis Turner, enrolled.

 In 1971, Charles Gerkin led the design of a three-year program of supervised ministry as a curriculum requirement.
 In addition to field placements at sites ranging from hospitals and homeless shelters to local churches, the program also included time for reflection seminars led by faculty.
 This program came to be known as Contextual Education, or ConEd.